Protein Misfolding and Assembly of Amyloid-beta and lipid membrane interactions in Alzheimer’s Disease

 Environment and Support

-Queen Mary University of London is a member of the Russell group of leading UK universities and one of the UK’s leading research universities.
+Queen Mary University of London is a member of the Russell group of leading research focused institutions in the UK.
 The successful applicant will enter a vibrant research environment, under the supervision of Dr John H Viles.
-The lab is well equipped to carry out all the biophysical measurements outlined with world class TEM, AFM, NMR, and CD facilities.
-Dr Viles has an outstanding track record in PhD student supervision - all past PhD students have submitted in four years and have generated high impact first author publications.
+The lab is well equipped to carry out all the biophysical measurements outlined with excellent TEM and NMR facilities.
+With an outstanding track record in PhD student supervision.
+All past PhD student have submitted in four years and have generated high impact first author publications.

 Dr John H. Viles is an Associate Professor in Biochemistry.